 Professor Joy has won numerous teaching awards at UC Davis.
 He was awarded the Distinguished Teaching Award, UC Davis' highest honor in 1996, was awarded the Faculty Advisor of the Year in 1995, and has won numerous departmental- and student-based awards.

 He is a member of the Association for Computing Machinery (ACM) and the IEEE Computer Society.
-He is a Visiting Scientist at Lawrence Livermore National Laboratory, and a Faculty Computer Scientist at Lawrence Berkeley National Laboratory.
+He is a Faculty Computer Scientist at Lawrence Berkeley National Laboratory, and from 1997-2013 was a Visiting Scientist at Lawrence Livermore National Laboratory.
 He was co-chair of the EuroVis 2005 and 2006 conferences, was co-organizer of the Dagstuhl 2005 and 2007 Visualization Seminars, and serves on a number of conference program committees.
 He was general chair of the 2007 IEEE Visualization Conference, held in Sacramento CA, and was senior chair of the 2008 IEEE Visualization Conference, held in Columbus OH.

 Professor Joy received a B.A.
 (1968) and M.A.
 (1972) in Mathematics from UCLA, and a Ph.D.
 (1977) in Mathematics from the University of Colorado, Boulder.
 He has worked a number of years in the computer industry, and consults regularly on visualization, massive data analysis and geometric modeling.

 How to get to Ken's office.
 In October of 2010, Ken moved from his "old" office in Kemper Hall to 2079 Academic Surge Ken's Online Lectures.
-Starting in October of 2012, Ken is producing online lectures for his courses.
-Ken's Talks Links to selected presentations and talks that Ken has given.
+Online lectures in Geometric Modeling are available Ken's Talks Links to selected presentations and talks that Ken has given.
 Ken's Wall Pictures on the wall in Ken's office Publication List Links to the IDAV publication pages, where Ken's papers can be found.
 Websites for Grants Websites for various grants that are currently in progress Ken's Resume Ken's resume (last 10 years or so)

 Kenneth I. Joy